yogeshhegde/processor-sdk-doc/source/system/Demo_User_Guides/Seva_Store.rst

 |

 .. note:: The Thermostat Demo Docker Image that we provide is around 848 MB.
-Hence, docker pull time may vary based on your internet speed provided to TI |__PART_FAMILY_DEVICE_NAMES__| SK.
+Hence, docker pull time may vary based on your internet speed provided to SK-EVM.

 14. Once the Docker Image of `Thermostat Demo` is pulled, the Seva Control Centre will auto launch the demo in full screen as shown below.